prof7bit/NativeDragDrop/README.md

 Example
 -------
 Here is how to drag files.
-Of Course this is a stupid example but it demonstrates how the data is expected to look like.
+Of course this is a stupid example but it demonstrates how the data is expected to look like.

     procedure TForm1.DSDragGetFileList(Sender: TObject; FileList: TStringList);